tobac-project/tobac/doc/index.rst

 Heikenfeld, M., Marinescu, P. J., Christensen, M., Watson-Parris, D., Senf, F., van den Heever, S. C., and Stier, P.: tobac 1.2: towards a flexible framework for tracking and analysis of clouds in diverse datasets, Geosci.
 Model Dev., 12, 4551–4570, https://doi.org/10.5194/gmd-12-4551-2019, 2019.

+Version 1.5 of tobac and the major enhancements that came with that version are currently under review in Geoscientific Model Development:

+Sokolowsky, G. A., Freeman, S. W., Jones, W. K., Kukulies, J., Senf, F., Marinescu, P. J., ... & van den Heever, S. C. (2023). tobac v1.
+5: Introducing Fast 3D Tracking, Splits and Mergers, and Other Enhancements for Identifying and Analysing Meteorological Phenomena.
+EGUsphere, 2023, 1-37. https://egusphere.copernicus.org/preprints/2023/egusphere-2023-1722/

 The project is currently being extended by several contributors to include additional workflows and algorithms using the same structure, syntax, and data formats.

 .. toctree::